PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 -------

 *kafe2go* currently requires extra formatting to perform a histogram fit.
 This will be changed in a future update.
-At the moment it's simpler to creat a *Python* script.
+At the moment it's simpler to create a *Python* script.

 Python
 ------